-- A) Increase participation by alumni and friends in volunteer activities on behalf of the college. - B) Increase alumni giving, measured in terms of total giving and participation rate. - C) Raise giving to the Annual Fund to exceed \$1 million per year. - D) Complete planning for a comprehensive capital campaign and execute the advance gifts phase of the campaign. - E) Adopt and consistently apply endowment spending and growth policies as well as policies governing solicitation of gifts for the endowment. - F) Enhance the overall participation of the Board of Trustees (including 100% giving to the Annual Fund).
+- A) Increase participation by alumni and friends in volunteer activities on behalf of the college. - B) Increase alumni giving, measured in terms of total giving and participation rate. - C) Raise giving to the Annual Fund to exceed \$1 million per year. - D) Conclude the advance gifts phase and initiate the public phase of the comprehensive capital campaign. - E) Enhance the overall participation of the Board of Trustees (including 100% giving to the Annual Fund). - F) Develop and maintain a comprehensive donor relations program.